kimberly-kao/kimberly-kao.github.io/index.md

 Elected as Director of External Affairs for Science Council

-Finalist and Recipient for 2021-2022 CPP President's Scholarship

-Recipient for CodePath Tech Fellow Scholarship
+Finalist and Recipient for 2021-2022 CPP President's Scholarship and recipient for CodePath Tech Fellow Scholarship

 Hired as SWE Intern for DCSG